syang0915/Univaffil_Project/README.md

 ### Directories in Use
 #### sql
+This directory contains my sql table API for modifying the related tables in the NBER database to eventually be displayed on the website.

 `canonical_table_functions.py`
 * This file contains functions that allow for the modification of the table that contains the canonical university affiliation values.